 - It is a natural, environmentally sanitizer to which no microorganisms can build immunity.

-- Chlorine does not affect Cryptosporidium Parvum, but ozonation does.
+- Chlorine does not affect Cryptosporidium P., but ozonation does.

 - Ozone has a short half-life and reverts to oxygen.

 Ozone wastewater treatment is now a mature technology used in some of the world’s largest cities for municipal wastewater treatment.
-We have different equipment to satisfy both our clients in the largest cities in the world and in small and remote villages.
+We have ozone generators to satisfy both our clients in the largest cities in the world and in small and remote villages.

 Wastewater Treatment Bioreactor Video